remoteintech/remote-jobs/company-profiles/geckoboard.md

 ## Region

-Headquartered in London, but with team members across the world.
+Worldwide, with team members across the world.

 ## Company technologies